cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-devices/warp/configure-warp/route-traffic/warp-architecture.md

 ### IP traffic

-When you turn on WARP, WARP makes three changes on the device to control if traffic is sent inside or outside of the Wireguard tunnel:
+When you turn on WARP, WARP makes three changes on the device to control if traffic is sent inside or outside of the WireGuard/MASQUE tunnel:

 - Creates a [virtual network interface](#virtual-interface).
 - Modifies the operating system [routing table](#routing-table) according to your Split Tunnel rules.